Mohammed22668/Mohammed22668/README.md

 - 👋 Hi, I’m @Mohammed22668
 - 👀 I’m interested in ... python , Django
 - 🌱 I’m currently learning ...
 Django
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Back-end projects
 - 📫 How to reach me ...

 <!---